memgraph/docs/cypher-manual/clauses/where.md

 ## 2. String matching

-Apart from comparison and concatenation operators openCypher provides special string operators for easier matching of substrings:
+Apart from comparison and concatenation operators Cypher provides special string operators for easier matching of substrings:

 Operator           | Description